 Silence the Horns advocates for the elimination of horn sounds in acoustic vehicle alerts.
 Our primary mission is that all new cars manufactured for sale in North America not use a horn device for non-emergency purposes.
 Such functions include remote lock feedback, remote start feedback, vehicle location when one forgets where a car is parked, tire pressure alerts, charging alerts, alerts of key fobs left in cars, forgetting if one locked one's car, and pedestrian alerts.
 We seek to accomplish this goal through consistent industry agreement, or federal legislation as needed.

 Once non-emergency horn use has been eliminated in newly manufactured vehicles, efforts will also focus on reducing non-emergency horn use in the existing fleet of vehicles.

-The Silence the Horns project is a grassroots effort organized in early 2014 by a physician from the Washington DC metro area and a public health graduate student from New York City, each of whom had attempted to address the technology by writing to elected leaders and automakers, to no avail.
+The Silence the Horns project is a grassroots effort organized in early 2014 by a physician from the Washington DC metro area and a patient educator from New York City, each of whom had attempted to address the technology by writing to elected leaders and automakers, to no avail.
 Prior efforts were local and had achieved mixed results

 1 or addressed car alarms rather than lock signaling.